1mTojii/Project-Viper/README.md

 ## What's actually in here

-- **Viper**: a custom [Ollama](https://ollama.com) model built on top of [WhiteRabbitNeo-7B](https://huggingface.co/WhiteRabbitNeo/WhiteRabbitNeo-7B-v1.5a) with a custom Modelfile.
+- **Viper**: a custom Ai agent built on the [WhiteRabbitNeo-7B](https://huggingface.co/WhiteRabbitNeo/WhiteRabbitNeo-7B-v1.5a) LLM, with a custom Modelfile.
 Personality tweaks, a fixed chat template, the base model's default template didn't set stop tokens properly and would ramble into fake conversations — that took way too long to debug, and a system prompt aimed at keeping answers direct instead of walking through an unnecessary reasoning framework for every message.
 - In progress RAG setup via [AnythingLLM](https://anythingllm.com) so Viper can reference my own notes, PTES/OWASP docs, and MITRE ATT&CK data, Half of wikipedia instead of just guessing.

 ## Why "uncensored"